xuan25/talking-head-anime-2-demo/README.md

 ```

 Lastly, the `ifacialmocap_puppeteer` requires iFacialMocap, which is
 [available in the App Store](https://apps.apple.com/us/app/ifacialmocap/id1489470545) for 980 yen.
-You also need to
-install the [paired desktop application](https://www.ifacialmocap.com/download/) on your PC or Mac.
-(Linux users,
-I'm sorry!)
 Your iOS and your computer must also use the same network.
 (For example, you may connect them to the same
 wireless router.)

 ### Automatic Environment Construction with Anaconda